-Environmental Services: The Best Recycling Services For Business
+The Best Environmental Recycling Services For Businesses 🌏

-Environmental services: sometimes when we read the media – it can feel as if the global and Australian environment is being permanently impacted by pollution, unregulated waste disposal and the like.
-However, there is much excellent work being done such as in plastic recycling etc and in many other high tech areas with research from universities and private businesses.
+Environmental services: Sometimes, when we read the media, it can feel as if pollution, unregulated waste disposal and the like permenantently impact the global and Australian environment.
+However, there is much excellent work being done such as in plastic recycling etc. and in many other high-tech areas with research from universities and private businesses.

 An interesting article on the BBC website covers an exciting tech development that can help fight smog in major global cities.
 We quote from the article below:

 “Particulate matter (PM), the tiny particles emitted in vehicle exhaust fumes, are the biggest air-borne killer.
-One of the finest of these particles, PM2.5 – so called because it’s just 2.5 micrometers in diameter – can penetrate lung tissue and enter the blood stream, where they damage arteries and cause cardiovascular disease.
+One of the finest of these particles, PM2.5 – so called because it’s just 2.5 micrometres in diameter – can penetrate lung tissue and enter the bloodstream, where they damage arteries and cause cardiovascular disease.
 Nitrogen dioxide (NO2) is the next deadliest component: by inflaming the lungs and rendering us susceptible to infection, it leads to 23,500 deaths annually in the UK alone.”

-In face of this challenge, Dutch inventor Daan Roosegaarde has designed a seven metre tall Smog Free Tower in Beijing, China.
+In face of this challenge, Dutch inventor Daan Roosegaarde designed a seven-metre tall Smog Free Tower in Beijing, China.

 Mr Waster loves to see tech evolution like this and hopes we can see more like this in the waste industry – making bin days smoother.
-See our recent blog on tech change and will it impact the world of commercial waste bins services.
+See our recent blog on tech change and whether will it impact the world of commercial waste bin services.

-Industrial environmental services: we all like to believe that we can have a win : win in life and to be honest, sometimes that is just not possible.
+We all like to believe that we can have a win-win in life and to be honest, sometimes that is just not possible.